 ok

-Permission Denied on Database File
+Fix Permission Denied on a Database File

 Error: unable to open database "projects.db": unable to open database file

-ls -la ~/projects.db
+ls -l ~/projects.db

-sudo chown $USER:$USER ~/projects.db
+sudo chown "$USER:$USER" ~/projects.db

 mkdir -p ~/databases